2020-21 Class Descriptions

 Saturday Creative Movement is open to any child age 3 through 6.

 Elementary, Middle, and High School Classes

 Ballet technique will be gently introduced through exercises, dance games and student leadership opportunities as we continue to foster a love of dance.
 Dancers will learn new movement patterns, explore qualities of nonverbal expression, and organize movement into an aesthetic experience.
 We will continue using imagery and props to broaden and develop students’ artistry.
 Throughout the year students will learn and practice the Royal Academy of Ballet technique at the preprimary level.
 Classes will explore and expand movement possibilities and skills.

-Students who took Ms. Sara’s Wed 3:45 Kinder Ballet class in 2019-2020; students entering kindergarten who took Laura or Mauri’s Creative Movement in 2019-2020; and new 1st Grade students interested in ballet should take this class.
+Students who took Liz’s Wed 3:30 Pre-Ballet class in 2020-2021 and will be in 1st grade; students entering kindergarten who are interested in ballet; and new 1st Grade students interested in ballet should take this class.

 Creative Movement Ensemble

 Students in Creative Movement Ensemble (CME) will learn about dance as an artform through a thematic approach to movement (space, time & energy).
-Students will be included in Halestone’s fall concert in our studio space, and an emphasis will be placed on collaboratively choreographing as a class.
+Students will be included in Halestone’s fall performing events, and an emphasis will be placed on collaboratively choreographing as a class.
 Students will be guided to create a dance piece as an ensemble.
 They will be empowered to use their newfound knowledge of space, time and energy to create their own choreography and to work in groups to create the dance piece.

 Because CME has an emphasis on performing, 3rd and 4th grade dancers enrolling in CME are encouraged to take an additional class per week – either ballet, modern, tap or jazz to work on the development of their technique.
 Older CME students will be empowered to be mentors to younger CME students.